 Alison Saunders is the Centre Finance Coordinator since 2002 and has over ten years experience of voluntary sector finance management, including both financial and management accounting.
 She has a range of skills including payroll, VAT, financial policy development, and well developed IT proficiency – she is also trained in full charity accounts preparation and charity independent examinations.
 Alison has been Capital Project finance manager, and has deputised for Linda Bell, the former Centre Director, in her absence.
 Alison is also a qualified graphic designer with marketing and publication management experience.

 Rennie Williams is the Cleaner and Caretaker at the centre since 2000.
 Rennie worked for Cadbury for many years as a packer and cleaner until early retirement in in 2000.
 During his time at Cadbury he undertook training in COSHH regulations, Safety Awareness, Food Hygiene and Cleaning.
 Rennie takes pride in his job and enjoys providing our users with a friendly service.

-Julia is a student on the Practical Sustainability Course ran by Shift Bristol at the Centre.
-She has joined our team recently as a Community Centre Worker and focuses on the day to day maintenance putting her skills into practice!
+Julia is our Aussie maintenance worker/caretaker.
+She was a student on the Practical Sustainability Course ran by Shift Bristol at the Centre when the opportunity to join the team arose.
+She focuses on the day to day maintenance around the building, putting her skills into practice!
 She loves gardening and working with people.